Teaching Communication Skills Other Than Writing

 [A]t least two opportunities for each student to be graded for presenting research findings, creative work, or other coursework, in modes other than writing common to the discipline as well as two or more opportunities to be graded for writing.
 Comm-B courses should also include activities that give students further opportunities to develop and receive feedback on their communication skills in writing and at least one other mode of communication in informal settings such as discussion or brainstorming.

-Many Communications-B courses include an in-class presentation to showcase students’ research and to allow students to demonstrate communication skills through presenting their work; other instructors choose in-class debates, opportunities for in-class discussion, or multimodal assignments.
+Many Communications-B courses include an in-class presentation to showcase students’ research and to allow students to demonstrate communication skills through presenting their work; however, sharing work need not take the form of presentation.
+Comm-B instructors have used iterative in-class debates, scaffolded extemporaneous presentations, or structured in-class discussion to fulfill this Comm-B course criteria.
+In addition, many instructors invite students to develop multimodal or multimedia assignments.
+As long as the assignment you develop is appropriate to the discipline in which you are teaching, the possibilities are endless.
 This Sourcebook has numerous resources to support you to develop assignments that showcase skills in addition to writing.
 This handout can help you consider the degree of formality and amount of time you want students to devote to such an assignment.
 Here are more resources:

 This student-facing guide, from a Comm-B course in Biocore, prepares students to develop and present their research to the class.